 \paragraph{{\bf Vector distortion.}} Let us first consider the case of approximate scalar projective symmetry, where $\xi_\mu$ is written in the form of $\xi_\mu = \partial_\mu \xi$.
 As a minimal extension to the EH action, let us add an action for $N_\mu$ as $S_N=\int d^4x\sqrt{-g}\,\mathcal L_N$ where

 where $N_{\mu\nu} \equiv \overset{\circ}{\nabla}_\mu N_\nu-\overset{\circ}{\nabla}_\nu N_\mu$.
 The first term is consistent with scalar projective symmetry, while the mass term violates it, ensuring the smallness of mass parameter $m$.
-This is exactly the action of massive vector boson for $m^2>0$, providing a theoretical background for light dark photon studies.\footnote{ A possibility of dark photon in metric-Affine gravity has been mentioned in Ref.~\cite{Pradisi:2022nmh} without specifying concrete realization of light state. } We emphasize that, in the most general metric-Affine gravity without projective invariance, there is a priori no reason to assume $m$ is hierarchically smaller than the Planck scale.
+This is exactly the action of massive vector boson for $m^2>0$, providing a theoretical background for light dark photon studies.\footnote{ A possibility of dark photon in metric-Affine gravity has been mentioned in Ref.~\cite{Pradisi:2022nmh} without specifying concrete realization of light state.
+See also Refs.~\cite{BeltranJimenez:2014iie,BeltranJimenez:2015pnp} for more general possibility of vector distortion. } We emphasize that, in the most general metric-Affine gravity without projective invariance, there is a priori no reason to assume $m$ is hierarchically smaller than the Planck scale.
 Our framework gives a natural realization of light degrees of freedom in the distortion sector.

 Let us discuss phenomenological implications of dynamical vector field $N_\mu$.
 The only coupling of $N_\mu$ to the Standard Model fields at the renormalizable level consistent with the symmetry is the kinetic mixing with the Standard Model photon,